AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 template <typename T>
 void bar(T var) {
-  /* The lookup for the first call is done in phase one as it does not contain any template dependent types. */ foo(10);
+  /* The lookup for the first call is done in phase one as it does not contain any dependent types. */ foo(10);

-  /* The lookup for the second call is deferred to phase two as it contains the template dependent type 'T' in its argument 'var'. */ foo(var);
+  /* The lookup for the second call is deferred to phase two as it contains the dependent type 'T' in its argument 'var'. */ foo(var);
 }
 {% endhighlight cpp %}

-The first function call takes as its argument, the integer literal ’10’, as this argument is non template dependent, the lookup can be performed immediately in the first phase.
-The second function call takes as it’s argument the function parameter ‘var’, as this argument is dependent on the template parameter ‘T’, the lookup must be deferred to the second phase, once the function template function ‘bar’ has been instantiated and ‘T’ has been substituted.
+The first function call takes as its argument, the integer literal `10`, as this argument is non-dependent, the lookup can be performed immediately in the first phase.
+The second function call takes as it’s argument the function parameter `var`, as this argument is dependent on the template parameter `T`, the lookup must be deferred to the second phase, once the function template function ‘bar’ has been instantiated and `T` has been substituted.

-It is worth noting however, that not all C++ compilers implement two-phase lookup fully, some still adopt an early implementation method in which entire template definitions are deferred to the second phase, which can sometimes lead to invalid C++ code being accepted by the compiler, and therefore causing trouble for cross platform applications.
+It is worth noting however, that not all C\+\+ compilers implement two-phase lookup fully, some still adopt an early implementation method in which entire template definitions are deferred to the second phase, which can sometimes lead to invalid C\+\+ code being accepted by the compiler, and therefore causing trouble for cross platform applications.

 ## Argument Deduction and Substitution